lamchicuong0604/CNJava_Lab9_10/README.md

 To install and run this project, follow these steps:

-1. Clone the project repository to your local machine using the following command: 'git clone https://github.com/hellfive123/Final_JavaTech.git'.
+1. Clone the project repository to your local machine using the following command: "git clone https://github.com/hellfive123/Final_JavaTech.git".

 2. Navigate to the project directory: 'cd Final_JavaTech'.